 it should be a good time to reboot your computer to check the whole thing really did work.
 Your new partition should mount as /home and everything should look exactly the same as it did before you started.

 Instead of rebooting you might prefer to just re-load the updated fstab sudo mount -a

-There is no real need to reboot at all!
+There is no need to reboot - unless you have an encrypted file system.